-CAREAssist is happy to help pay premiums for most health care insurance plans, including OMIP, OHP, Medicare, Cobra, employee based insurance programs, and all Silver Level plans through Cover Oregon.
+CAREAssist is happy to help pay premiums for most health care insurance plans, Medicare, OHP, Cobra, employee based insurance programs, and all Silver Level plans through the Federal Exchange.

 I would like to quit smoking.

-Did you know that Oregonians living with HIV are 2 1/2 times more likely to smoke than adults statewide?
 CAREAssist members who smoke or chew tobacco and wish to quit are automatically eligible to receive additional, free services from the Oregon Tobacco Quit Line (1-800-784-8669).
-CAREAssist members are eligible for a variety of resources, including prescription medication and nicotine replacement to help you quit.
+CAREAssist members are also eligible for a variety of resources, including prescription medication and nicotine replacement to help you quit.

 Some CAREAssist members may also have an HIV case manager.
 HIV case managers are located throughout the state.
 They know about the services and programs available in your area to help HIV-positive Oregonians and their families.
 They can help with information and referrals, adherence to HIV medications, and coordination between your health care providers.
 Case managers can help determine eligibility for various programs that can assist you.
 HIV case managers are found at community based organizations, health departments and health clinics.

 - HIV case management

 - Mental health therapy/counseling